 The PhysioActive Solution

-Whatever the cause or type of your scoliosis, careful and skilled physiotherapy from the experts at PhysioActive can help to correct your issue.
+Whatever the cause or type of your scoliosis, careful and skilled physiotherapy from the experts at PhysioActive can help to correct your spine.
 We strengthen both the muscles around your spine and your core muscles in your abdomen and hips.
 This allows you to stand straighter and better support your spine.
+Scoliosis exercises are also seen to be effective as a non-surgical preliminary countermeasure to prevent scoliosis from getting worse.

 Frequently Asked Questions